AitanG/numpy-string-indexed/README.md

 ## Formatting matrices

-The `fm.formatted()` function displays a friendly matrix as a nested list.
-This is useful for displaying the labels and values of smaller matrices, or slicing results:
+The `formatted()` function displays a friendly matrix as a nested list.
+This is useful for displaying the labels and values of smaller matrices or slice results:

 ```python
 mean_0_results = results({